MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/pubsub/quickstart-unity.md

    }
    ```

 4. **Create a topic message** - To create a topic, we must create an Entity Object and a Topic object to pass to the Subscribe method.
+In this example, we will use the current logged in Player's Entity.
 You will put this code in the ``OnSocketsConnected()`` method you defined in step 3.

    ```csharp
    //First we must transform your EntityKey that you received at login, to the proper Entity Object